YEASIN49/Hyperledger-Fabric-Fabcar/README.md

 sudo curl -sSL https://raw.githubusercontent.com/hyperledger/fabric/master/scripts/bootstrap.sh | bash -s -- 2.2.2 1.4.9
 ```

 20. Now, if you check **fabric-samples** directory, you will see a lot of files there.
-However,  for today's lab we only need some of them.
-Therefore, all the files and directory, except the files mentioned in the image below:
+However,  for today's lab we only need some of them mentioned in the image below:
 ![App Screenshot](./_readme-image/6_required_file_list.png)

 These are the files and directories we should have.

-- **Checkpoint ( optional ): Show this to your teacher.**
+- **Checkpoint 1: Show this to your teacher.**
     -